top of page

-When I was in high school I would get a mailing (this is before the days of social media), from the pre-eminent velocity guru of the day
+When I was in high school I would get a mailing (this is before the days of social media), from the pre-eminent pitching guru of the day

-He preached a message of “don’t get too big” and “work on your flexibility”; and then for a large fee, he would unveil all the secret pitching mechanic drills I didn’t know, that would take me where I wanted to go.
+He preached “don’t get too big” and “work on your flexibility”; and then for a large fee, he would unveil all the secret pitching mechanic drills I didn’t know, that would take me where I wanted to go.

 So my fear combined with my lack of knowledge, and as a high school Junior, I weighed 125 lbs